slurmulon/gig/README.md

 >
 > Due to the single-threaded nature of JavaScript, it's imperative that you provide `gig` with an alternative timing API that corrects for drift.
 Otherwise the track data (and anything depending on this data) will inevitably fall behind the audio.
 >
-> You can find a list of such timers that help minimize drift [here](https://github.com/slurmulon/dynamic-interval#related).
+> You can find a list of such timers that help minimize drift [here](https://github.com/slurmulon/dynamic-interval#related). `gig` will eventually provide a default timer that best alleviates this problem.

 An alternative implementation strategy is to preemptively schedule every `bach` element ahead of time, and then frequently poll for the target time of each element within context.